callumevans/das-blog/src/pages/posts/i-probably-dont-understand-solid-principles.md

 title: "I probably don't understand SOLID principles"
 slug: "posts/i-probably-dont-understand-solid-principles/"
 ---
-I've been a professional programmer for about three years.
-At least every other month since starting my illustrious career, I've confused, misremembered, reinterpreted, revised or otherwise reconsidered changed my understanding of SOLID principles.
+I've been a programmer for just under three years.
+Since starting my illustrious career, at least every other month I've reconsidered, reinterpreted, revised or otherwise changed changed my understanding of SOLID principles.
 I get the impression that this isn't entirely my fault.

 Scouring the internet, you might find a blog explaining the Dependency Inversion Principle.
 Further browsing might take you to some
 Reddit thread will contradict what you've just read.
 Your boss and coworkers will probably disagree with whatever you've read, and with each other.